 Yes.
 The best practice when introducing responsive ads into a campaign is to run one responsive ad alongside 2 or 3 traditional text or display ads within an ad group.
 This allows observation of the relative performance – click-through rates, conversion rates, and cost per conversion (CPA).
-It is beneficial to introduce at least one third headlines descriptions which are different than the ad copy used in the opposing standard ads.
+It is beneficial to introduce at least one-third Headline descriptions which are different than the ad copy used in the opposing standard ads.
 The more unique, well-written ad copy you can create for responsive ads, the better the chances for successful outcomes.

-What are the downsides with responsive ads?
+What are the downsides of responsive ads?

 The primary issue that advertisers, marketers, and campaign developers have with responsive ads, is that the ad platforms are not disclosing many of the most important details of how responsive ads actually work.
 The analytics on the performance of individual lines of ad copy provided is limited.

 Responsive ads, therefore, remain largely a “black box” to advertisers and agencies.
 They are useful, but they also have some major issues and limitations which are difficult to sort out due to their proprietary nature.

 Advertisers and agencies in certain markets e.g. regulated markets or those that tightly control their brand messages, ad quality, and campaigns may sometimes not approve of ad copy served by responsive search ads, even if it outperforms.
 This is often for good business reasons.
 Some advertisers feel a strong need for the sequence of ad copy.
 For example, many advertisers want to serve a unique value proposition in the first headline, followed by features-benefits type information, follows by social proof and a call to action.

 Responsive ads put more control of what ad copy a campaign serves and what order the ad copy serves into the hands of the ad platform.
 They take control away from advertisers and their agents.